A list of risk categories is a simple yet powerful technique of risk identification.

 It is rarely true.
-In fact, an organisation imposes quite a lot of serious risks.
+In fact, an organization imposes quite a lot of serious risks.

 When your project depends on embracing something new be sure to consider resistance.

 There will be no lessons learned or experienced teams.
 The level of uncertainty is high.
 Thus, there will be more risks.

 While projects start working with Scrum or Kanban, general processes and policies are usually not yet changed.

 31. Security measures.
-Do you have a tight security in the organisation?
+Do you have tight security in the organization?
 It means that you also have a limited range of technologies you can use.